418-teapots/CS621-Network-Programming-Project/memo/tasks.md

 ## Part 3.
 Simulation Verification and Validation
 - how to run the simulation?
-- how to pass the arguments form the command line?
+- how to pass the arguments from the command line?
 - how to write Python script to run the simulation with different parameters?
 - how to plot the arrival time difference?
 - how to use Wireshark?